mczhuge/NLSOM/README.md

     </p>
     <p>
         <ul>
-            <li><b>🟤 ZhangFei:</b>  The most effective approach to defeat Cao Cao would be to use a multi-pronged strategy that includes both a relentless military campaign and a strong political alliance.
-While it is true that Cao Cao had an impressive military, we must never forget that he was also a skilled politician.
-Therefore, I believe we should aim to combine our forces to create an unstoppable alliance that will both outnumber and outwit Cao Cao's troops.
-My own experience has taught me that success in battle is often determined by strategies that are well-thought out and well executed.
-With that in mind, I suggest we take the time to plan our attack and carefully consider all options before deciding on the most effective approach to defeat Cao Cao.
+            <li><b>🟤 ZhangFei:</b>  To defeat Cao Cao I would employ a strategy of relentless attack and superior defense.
+I would use my vast experience as a warrior and my superior knowledge of battlefield tactics to outmaneuver and outlast him.
+I would also rely on my courage and strength to lead my troops to victory.
+My loyalty to Liu Bei and my unwavering commitment to our cause will ensure that I will fight to the very end to protect our people.
+No matter the cost, I will make sure that Cao Cao is defeated!
     </li>
         </ul>
     </p>
     <p>
         <ul>
             <li><b>⚪️ NLSOM System (Review):</b>  All four agents have been used to answer the user's question.
-GuanYu suggested using both military and diplomatic tactics, LiuBei suggested using a combination of military and diplomatic strategies, ZhugeLiang suggested using tactical warfare, psychological warfare, and political maneuvering, and ZhangFei suggested using a combination of strategy and guile.
+GuanYu suggested using both military and diplomatic tactics, LiuBei suggested using a combination of military and diplomatic strategies, ZhugeLiang suggested using tactical warfare, psychological warfare, and political maneuvering,and ZhangFei suggested relentless attack and superior defense.
     </li>
         </ul>
     </p>